MrLixm/GSVDashboard/doc/INDEX.md

 > ⚠ Make sure the node is always viewed when using `logical_upstream` mode.

+If in the `values` list you see a `DELETED` value, this mean a VariableDelete node was used at some point.

+### Editing

+When a GSV is edited, a ComboBox widget will appear that will allow you to choose which value to set for this GSV.
+For some node like the OpScript node it is not possible to get the values this GSV can be set to, and as such it's assumed to be editable with any value, represented by a `*`.
+In that case the ComboxBox become editable, and you can delete the `*` to replace it by any text.

 ### Filtering

 You can filter per-node the GSV listed in the widget.
 You have 3 options :